mingzilla/specification/docs/llm-client-spec-draft.md

     public static LlmClientOutputChunk fromJson(String json) { /* ... */ }

     /**
-     * Creates an error chunk with the given message
+     * Creates an error chunk with the given error
-     * @param message The error message
+     * @param error The error
-     * @return A new LlmClientOutputChunk representing an error */ public static LlmClientOutputChunk forError(String message) { /* ... */ }
+     * @return A new LlmClientOutputChunk representing an error */ public static LlmClientOutputChunk forError(LlmClientError error) { /* ... */ }
 }
 ```